55 Tufton Street

-55 Tufton Street is a four-storey Georgian-era townhouse on Tufton Street, in Westminster, London, owned by businessman Richard Smith.
-Since the 2010s the building has hosted a network of libertarian lobby groups and think tanks related to pro-Brexit, climate science denial and other fossil-fuel lobby groups.
-Some of the organisations it houses have close connections with those at nextdoor 57 Tufton Street, including the Centre for Policy Studies and CapX.
+55 Tufton Street is a four-storey Georgian-era townhouse on historic Tufton Street, in Westminster, London, owned by businessman Richard Smith.
+Since the 2010s, the building has hosted a network of libertarian lobby groups and think tanks related to pro-Brexit, climate science denial and other fossil-fuel lobby groups.
+Some of the organisations it houses have close connections with those at 57 Tufton Street next door, including the Centre for Policy Studies and CapX.

-A group of these lobbying organisations, dubbed "The Nine Entities", used the building for biweekly meetings to coordinate policy and public messages.
-The nine lobby groups—the TaxPayers' Alliance, the office of Peter Whittle (a former deputy leader of UKIP), Civitas, the Adam Smith Institute, Leave Means Leave, the Global Warming Policy Foundation (the UK's principal climate science denial group), BrexitCentral, the Centre for Policy Studies and the Institute for Economic Affairs—were accused by former Vote Leave employee Shahmir Sanni of using the meetings to "agree on a single set of right-wing talking points" and "securing more exposure to the public".
+A group of these lobbying organisations used the building for biweekly meetings to coordinate policy and public messages.
+The nine lobby groups—the TaxPayers' Alliance, the office of Peter Whittle (a former deputy leader of UKIP), Civitas, the Adam Smith Institute, Leave Means Leave, the Global Warming Policy Foundation (the UK's principal climate change denial group), BrexitCentral, the Centre for Policy Studies and the Institute of Economic Affairs—were accused by former Vote Leave employee Shahmir Sanni of using the meetings to "agree on a single set of right-wing talking points" and "securing more exposure to the public".

-This network is tied to major US funders of climate change denial and organizations supporting right-wing political causes including the Koch brothers of Koch Industries and Robert Mercer.
-The network works closely with British politicians, and also has extensive ties to populist far-right parties in Europe, such as the Sweden Democrats and the Brothers of Italy.
+This network has been linked to major US funders of climate-change denial and right-wing political causes including the Koch brothers and Robert Mercer, and to populist far-right parties in Europe, such as the Sweden Democrats and the Brothers of Italy.

 Ownership

-The building is owned by Richard Smith, a businessman who runs an aerospace company, the HR Smith Group, and who is a trustee of the Politics and Economics Research Trust founded by Matthew Eliott.
+The building is owned by Richard Smith, a businessman who runs an aerospace company, the H.R.
+Smith Group, and who is a trustee of the Politics and Economics Research Trust founded by Matthew Eliott.

 He is a major donor to the Conservative Party and pro-Brexit causes.
 The building was purchased for £4.25 million in 2009 by Specmat, a technology manufacturing company owned by Smith.

 Residents

 Civitas

 Civitas is a think tank that describes itself as "classical liberal" and "non-partisan".
 The Times and The Daily Telegraph have described it as a "right-of-centre think-tank".
 Its chair is Alan Rudge.
-Its director David G. Green writes occasionally in The Daily Telegraph and its deputy director Anastasia de Waal frequently contributes to The Guardian's "Comment is free" section.
+Its founder and chairman of trustees, David G. Green, writes occasionally in The Daily Telegraph and its former deputy director, Anastasia de Waal, frequently contributed to The Guardian's "Comment is free" section until 2010.
 The Times has described Civitas as an ally of former Education Secretary Michael Gove.
 It is opposed to green regulations, to legislation designed to reduce climate change, and to greater reliance on renewable energy.
 It has been criticised by Transparify for its "opaque" operations.

 European Foundation

 The European Foundation is a Eurosceptic think tank based in the United Kingdom.
 It is chaired by Bill Cash, a Conservative MP.
 The organisation produces the European Journal.
 It has been advised by Matthew Elliott.
 One of its directors is 55 Tufton Street owner Richard Smith.
-During the 2009 United Nations Climate Change Conference, it published an influential paper promoting skepticism about anthropogenic climate change.
+During the 2009 United Nations Climate Change Conference, it published an influential paper promoting scepticism about anthropogenic climate change.